mcr/danish-bof/charter.md

 architecture describing the primary components and interaction patterns.

-DANISH will establish usage conventions for DANE DNS records to represent client identity for TLS connections.
+DANISH will establish usage conventions for DANE DNS records to represent client identities for TLS connections.

-DANISH will work with the TLS working group to define any required TLS v1.3 protocol updates required to support client authentication using DANE.
+DANISH will coordinate with the TLS working group to define any required TLS v1.3 protocol updates required to support client authentication using DANE.